fbedussi/JOE/README.md

 #JOE (Javascript Objects Easy)
-Joe is a mini js framework for object composition.
+Joe is a mini js framework for object composition in front-end development.
 It exposes 5 methods:
 -## compose(obj[, obj, obj, ...])
 returns a new object that is the result of the composition of Joe and the objects passed as parameters -## getEl(selector|nodeElement)